 Mountain bikes stand out due to their versatility when exposed to different environments.
 Elements that vary are the frame geometry including seat tube angle, head angle, suspension design, suspension travel and other components such as handlebars, gears, and brakes.

 Cross-country bikes – are built explicitly on the foundation of efficiency.
-Editors at Bikebrave noted that these bikes are light in weight with little or no travel or suspension systems.
+Editors noted that these bikes are light in weight with little or no travel or suspension systems.
 They are mainly designed for forward-movement, and their speed is adjusted by their gears which maximize efficiency and speed.
 The hardtails remain the best choice for XC racers as they run on full suspension bikes which are available and accessible.
 Their geometry is designed to deliver on climbing which makes their descent challenging to handle.

 Trail bikes – Great for the all-purpose rider, trail bikes remain great for climbs and descents.
 They are suited for the trail centers or a wild single track.